copper-engine/copper-engine.github.io/docs/tutorial1.md

 New workflows have the following requirements:

-* the source code of the workflow needs to be found by the copper engine either in the classpath or in a specified source directory ("src/workflow/java")
+* the java source code of the workflow needs to be found by the copper engine either in the classpath or in a specified source directory ("src/workflow/java")
-* only parts of the Java 7 syntax is supported.
 * included Java fields needs to be serializable.
-* needs to extend org.copperengine.core.Workflow or org.copperengine.core.persistent.PersistentWorkflow
+* the workflow needs to extend org.copperengine.core.Workflow or org.copperengine.core.persistent.PersistentWorkflow depending on the used engine version.
 * include workflow logic in `public void main() throws Interrupt {}`
 * wait() stops the execution with correlationId and timeout
 * copper starts continuation with correlationID and workflow can get response data with getAndRemoveResponse(correlationId)